Spirit Bay

-Spirit Bay was an aboriginal family television show of 13 half-hour episodes that aired on CBC Television and TVOntario from 1982 to 1987.
+Spirit Bay is a Canadian Aboriginal family television series of 13 half-hour episodes that aired on CBC Television and TVOntario from 1982 to 1987.
 The show focuses on the lives of townsfolk on an Ojibwe reservation town near MacDiarmid, Ontario.
 Here, the residents have adapted to white society while retaining traditional links to the land through fishing, trapping and hunting.
 The show details the spiritual kinship between Spirit Bay families, nature, and modern life on the reserve from a young person's viewpoint.
 Being the first true aboriginal television series, it set the stage for all other native Canadian programming thereafter (such as The Rez, North of 60 and Moccasin Flats), and paved the way for many famous First Nations, Canadian actors.
 Episodes were rebroadcast in the United States on the Disney Channel.